How To Start Up by FF&M

 How to create strong packaging for your brand, Randi Christiansen, CEO & Co-Founder Néccessaire

 With Protega Global reporting that 77% of UK consumers believe brands should use ‘as little packaging as possible’, it’s important for new brands to research how to reduce their environmental impact.
 As packaging can be a huge barrier to entry, I wanted to speak to someone who has created a stunning brand package.
 In this episode, I hear from Randi Christiansen, CEO & Co-Founder of Néccessaire, one of the world’s leading body care brands.
 Founded in 2018, Néccessaire provides customers with minimal, high-functioning products and is now certified as both climate neutral and plastic neutral.
 Keep listening to hear Randi’s advice on how to create stand-out packaging for your brand and why it is so important to maintain a consistent visual identity.
 FF&M enables you to own your own PR.
 Recorded, edited & published by Juliet Fallowfield, 2023 MD & Founder of PR & Communications consultancy for startups Fallow, Field & Mason.
 Email us at hello@fallowfieldmason.com or DM us on instagram @fallowfieldmason.
 Let us know how your start up journey is going or if you have any questions you would like us to discuss in future episodes.
 FF&M recommends: LastPass the password-keeping site that syncs between devices.Google Workspace is brilliant for small businessesBuzzsprout podcast 'how to' & hosting directoryCanva has proved invaluable for creating all the social media assets and audio bites.MUSIC CREDIT Funk Game Loop by Kevin MacLeod.
 Link & LicenceText us your questions for future founders.
-Plus we'd love to get your feedback, text in via Fan MailSupport the Show.
+Plus we'd love to get your feedback, text in via Fan MailSupport the show

 How to define your brand's audience, Aaron Chatterley, Co-Founder of indu & Feelunique